VictorCazanave/widgets/multi-select/README.md

-Multiselect
+Multi-select
 =======

-A simple multiselect widget
+A simple multi-select widget built with AngularJS